rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 But, for us humans, a magical second step happened: we were able to 'say' the same sound in our brain without using our vocal chords.

 What a great magical trick !
-This concatenation of meaningful sounds in our head created  a continuous flow of images and ideas.
+We concatenated meaningful sounds in our head created  a continuous flow of images and ideas.

-Let’s call it thinking.
+Let’s call it thinking, in the context of this book.

-In the context of this book, how does thinking operates in our head ?
+how does thinking operates in our head ?

 One sound after the other.